AASFCYBERKING/AASFCYBERKING/README.md

 - **🔒 User-Friendly Reporting**: Built-in system for reporting issues or inappropriate content.
 - **📋 One-Click Copying**: Instantly copy AI responses to your clipboard.
 - **🔄 Response Regeneration**: Not satisfied?
 Regenerate AI responses with a single click.
+- **💾 Local Message Storage**: User and AI messages are stored locally to improve AI responses.
+Clear your chat history anytime by clicking the delete icon in the header—your privacy matters! 🔏

 ## 🛠️ Technologies